Yangon Galacticos: PUBG Mobile

 YG's PUBG Mobile team founded in 2019 and first competed in PUBG Mobile Myanmar Championship 2019.
 They won the first prize in local and regional tournaments such as PUBG Mobile Myanmar Championship Fall 2022, PUBG Mobile National Championship Myanmar Fall 2024, PUBG Mobile Challenger's League – Southeast Asia Spring 2025, PUBG Mobile Regional Clash 2025 – Rodo Cup, PUBG Mobile Challenger's League – Southeast Asia Summer 2025.
 On July 25, 2025, they competed in the PMWC 2025 at EWC, held in Riyadh, Saudi Arabia.
 They only finished 11th in the Group Stage, so they had to compete again in the Survival Stage, finishing 8th with one point and advancing to the Grand Final Stage.
 In the Grand Final Stage, they showed different skills from the previous stages, winning two Winner Winner Chicken Dinner (WWCD)s on Day 1 and two more WWCDs on Day 2, and finishing with the highest points.
 On the final day, Day 3, a new rule was introduced, the "Smash rule", which was that the team with the most points after Day 1 and Day 2 was added to 10 points to determine the match point.
 The team that reached the match point would be the champion if it achieved the WWCD in the next match.
 On Day 3, YG reached the match point first, then Alpha Gaming reached the match point again, and Weibo Gaming also reached the match point again, but until the final match, none of the teams that reached the match point could achieve the WWCD, so YG with the most points became the Champion and the first international title of the Myanmar Esports.

 The team received a hero's welcome upon arriving home at Yangon International Airport on 7 August 2025, with thousands of fans cheering them.
 At 4 pm that evening, they signed autographs for fans, took photos, and sang at the People's Square and Park in Yangon.
 A two-day celebration attended by thousands was held in Taunggyi, the capital of Shan State, with team members parading through streets with the trophy.
 Additionally, the KBZ Group announced that it would award the team members with nine plots of land distributed among them, valued at US$25,000 each.

+On May 3, 2026, they also won SEA Regional Title, PMCL SEA 2026 Spring.

+They qualified as team Myanmar for the Asian Games Esports Qualifiers: PUBG Mobile in Ho Chi Minh City, Vietnam and received the opportunity to compete in Esports at the 2026 Asian Games in Japan.

+On August 31, 2026, they won PUBG Mobile Challengers League South East Asia Fall and they will complete PUBG Mobile Global Open season 2 South East Asia Finals.